Leo Muthu: Promotion of education

-Promotion of Industries

-Leo Muthu started business enterprises in real estate development in Tamil Nadu and neighbouring states.
-He also set up manufacturing industries.
+Business

 Leo Muthu was the Managing Partner of Leo Real Estates and Managing Director of Leo Housing (P) Ltd., in Chennai.
 In his housing business, he introduced 75+ housing schemes and industrial complexes in and around the suburbs of Chennai, Madurai, Hosur and Bangalore.
 For his innovative real estate and construction ventures, Leo Muthu was awarded the “Best Real Estate Promoter Award” by the former Governor of Tamil Nadu, Shri B. N. Singh.

 Leo Muthu was also the Managing Director of Super Fibre Glass (P) Ltd., a SSI manufacturing unit of Fibre Glass Sleeves and Chords, at Chennai which is a supplier to Lucas TVS, English Electric Co., and Kirloskar Co., among others.
 He also ran Sri Sai Raj Printers, a printing company, Super Sea Food Products Pvt.
 Ltd, Tuticorin, a fish products company, and Sai Jothi Quarry, Chennai, which is engaged in quarrying stones.

-Philanthropy

-As a philanthropist, Leo Muthu was committed to the cause of improving the lives of people living in poverty, donated lands and buildings owned by the Government of Tamil Nadu, social organizations, orphan homes, as well as Lions and Rotary Clubs.
-He was awarded the Melvin Jones Fellowship after he took charge as the President of Lions Club in the 1990s.
-He donated about 16.5 acres of land in Thiruthuraipoondi, his birthplace, in support of the state government's scheme for opening an engineering college and high school in every district of the state.

-He was a generous contributor to educational funding and scholarships for school and college students.
-He made regular donations for the construction of temples and mass marriages, free medical camps, social awareness camps and blood donation camps.